thephpleague/uri/docs/5.0/components/query.md

 ### Detecting the presence of a specific pair

-Because a pair value can be `null` the `Query::hasKey` method is used to remove the possible `Query::getPair` result ambiguity.
+Because a pair value can be `null` the `Query::hasPair` method is used to remove the possible `Query::getPair` result ambiguity.

 ~~~php
 <?php